How to Apply

 - Formal training or education in the arts in the ACT.

 Non ACT resident applicants must specifically address each of these six points on demonstrating an ACT-based practice, with a significant focus on the last two years.
+Generally this is only available to people living in the immediate Canberra region.

 Individual applicants must also be Australian citizens, have permanent resident status in Australia, or, if not a permanent resident, be on a temporary Australian VISA, which expires no less than two years from the date of application.